stummjr/doc.scrapinghub.com/crawlera.rst

 X-Crawlera-Session
 -------------------
-:sub:`Only available to Enterprise users.`
+:sub:`An experimental beta feature.
+Only available to Enterprise users.`

 This header instructs Crawlera to use sessions which will tie requests to a particular slave until it gets banned.